 The Memorial Cenotaph, arch-shaped monument covering a cenotaph with the names of all of the people killed by the bomb, is aligned to frame the Peace Flame and the Atomic Bomb Dome.
-It was one of the first monuments in the park and it represents a shelter for the souls of the victims.
+This one of the first monuments in the park represents a shelter for the souls of the victims.

-The Atomic Bomb Dome is the former building of the Hiroshima Prefectural Industrial Promotion Hall which happened to be located in a very close proximity to the hypocenter of the explosion.
-At the moment of detonation, the interior of the building went completely on fire and all people who were inside at the time instantly died.
+The Atomic Bomb Dome is the former building of the Hiroshima Prefectural Industrial Promotion Hall.
+It happened to be located in a very close proximity to the hypocenter of the explosion.
+At the moment of detonation, the interior of the building went completely on fire.
+All people who were inside at the time instantly died.
 The thick walls and the wire-framed dome partially survived the destruction.

 It has been decided to preserve the dome as a reminder of all the suffering caused by the bomb and as a symbol of fight against nuclear weapons.
 However, it was not an easy decision: having been exposed to the weather, the dome was on the verge of collapse and required costly maintenance to preserve the damaged appearance as much as possible and to keep the dome from falling down.
 The fund-raising campaigns have started in 1965, and 66 million yen were raised.

 Hiroshima Castle is another interesting heritage site.
-The original castle built in the end of 15th century did not survive the explosion, and its replica built in 1958 serves as a museum of Hiroshima’s history before World War II.
+The original castle built in the end of 15th century did not survive the explosion.
+Its replica built in 1958 serves as a museum of Hiroshima’s history before World War II.
 Similarly to the castle in Osaka, there is an observation deck on top.

-Three trees in the castle park survived the explosion: a eucalyptus and a willow at approximately 740 m from the hypocenter, and a holly at approximately 935 m from the hypocenter.
+Three trees in the castle park survived the explosion: an eucalyptus and a willow at approximately 740 m from the hypocenter, and a holly at approximately 935 m from the hypocenter.